 The bottom line: an Excel document cannot fit the needs of a growing and thriving nonprofit.

 If your organization is tired of difficult data management, it’s time to start thinking about which nonprofit constituent relationship management software (CRM) will replace all of those pesky spreadsheets.
 (If you’d like to learn a little more about just what exactly nonprofit CRM software is before diving in, check out this resource!)

 We’ll cover 8 important factors to consider when choosing a nonprofit CRM, including:

 - Start with a nonprofit CRM strategy.

 - Get input from different organizational departments.

-- Determine how many staffers will need to use the system.
+- Determine how many staffers will need to use your CRM.

 Nonprofit CRM software is a complex and powerful tool.
 As such, it will be a significant investment for your nonprofit.